10 Key Reasons Why Traveling is Important to a Happy Life + the Benefits of Exploring the World

 In the days and weeks that followed I was left dazed, confused and feeling a little bit lost.
 However, after I’d recovered from the initial shock, I realized I didn’t want to sit around twiddling my thumbs and feeling sorry for myself.

-Still reeling from the break-up, I fumbled together some last minute flights, packed my backpack up again, and left the UK on a one-way ticket bound for South East Asia.
+Still reeling from the break-up, I fumbled together some last minute flights, packed my backpack up again, said goodbye, and left the UK on a one-way ticket bound for South East Asia.

 I couldn’t help but reflect on my experience of discovering the world and how restorative travel was for me.
-Doing so clarified why traveling is important to a happy life and just why I love travel so much.
+Doing so clarified why traveling is important in life and just why I love travel so much.

 Do you know.
 Which is correct: travelling or traveling?